paulowe/gcp/quests/vm-migration-docs/vm-migration-workshop.md

 In order for the Migrate for Compute Engine Backend to talk to the Migrate for Compute Engine Manager, it will require a token.
 You will generate this token in this task.
 You will also need the latest version of the Migrate for Compute Engine appliance image for VMware

 [The Backend virtual appliance](https://cloud.google.com/migrate/compute-engine/docs/4.10/resources/downloads#4101) handles the streaming of data from VM disks to GCP via the Cloud Extensions.
 It is distributed as an OVF package.
 Download [Migrate for Compute Engine Backend OVA file](https://cloud.google.com/migrate/compute-engine/docs/4.10/resources/downloads#4101).

+### Task 8: Creating Cloud Extension
+A Cloud Extension is a conduit for VM storage between two hosting environments, such as:

+Between an on-premises data center and GCP
+Between AWS and GCP
+For more information, see the Cloud Extensions [concept page](https://cloud.google.com/migrate/compute-engine/docs/4.11/concepts/cloud-extensions/overview).